 Rather than paying for tiered bundles of features, more and more SaaS customers are now paying based on what they use.

 As a result, each customer’s LTV becomes more dynamic.
-To the extent that each individual, per-customer LTV can be predicted using machine learning at the time of acquisition, these values can be paired with value-based bidding methods in Google Ads (e.g. target ROAS).
+To the extent that each individual, per-customer LTV can be predicted using machine learning at the time of acquisition, these values can be paired with a value-based bidding strategy in Google Ads).

-Pairing value-based pricing with values-based bidding can help SaaS marketers lock in a more stable LTV to CAC (customer acquisition cost) ratio, scale faster, and drive up profits.
+Pairing value-based pricing with value-based bidding can help SaaS marketers lock in a more stable LTV to CAC (customer acquisition cost) ratio, scale faster, and drive up profits.

 Let’s take a closer look.

 Value-based pricing is a customer-oriented strategy that allows you to price your product based on how much your customers plan to use it and what they believe it’s worth.

 There’s a shift from an older way of pricing and segmenting pricing tiers based on bundles of features towards value-based pricing.
 An example would be paying on a per-seat basis, instead of paying for a set of particular features and then moving up to a higher tier that unlocks more features.

 Because customer perceptions are a key factor when setting pricing this way, you will need a deep understanding of your market and prospective customers.
 This includes knowing what your target audience really wants, what they value, and what they are willing to pay.